Petrophile aculeata

-Petrophile aculeata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile aculeata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a small shrub with narrow egg-shaped leaves with the narrower end towards the base and with irregular teeth near the end, and more or less spherical heads of hairy yellow flowers.

 Description

 Petrophile aculeata is a shrub that typically grows to a height of 30–50 cm and has hairy branchlets and leaves but that become glabrous with age.
 The leaves are narrow egg-shaped with the narrower end towards the base, 40–90 mm long and 7–20 mm wide with irregular teeth in the upper half.
 The flowers are arranged in sessile, more or less spherical heads 10–12 mm in diameter, with hairy grey involucral bracts at the base.
 The flowers are about 11 mm long, yellow and hairy.
 Flowering occurs from October to November and the fruit is a nut, fused with others in a more or less spherical head up to 12 mm in diameter.